MSI: Maximize Support-Set Information for Few-Shot Segmentation: Related Works

 \textbf{Utilizing background information:} There have been several attempts to improve FSS accuracy by using background information~\cite{PMM,BAM}.
-PMM~\cite{PMM} proposed a method of deactivating the background and activating the target object using the duplex manner.
+PMM~\cite{PMM} proposed a method of deactivating the background and activating the target object using a duplex manner.
 Negative learning was carried out with objects in the background, and on the other hand, positive learning was conducted using the foreground object.
-Afterwards, the two learning results were used to segment target object accurately.
+Afterward, the two learning results were used to segment the target object accurately.
 Similarly, BAM~\cite{BAM} also proposed to use two learners.
-Base learner is trained using the objects in the background and meta learner is trained with foreground object.
-These two learners are integrated to predict segmentation accurately.
-However, they assume that the background lacks meaningful target information.
-Therefore they missed target information that might exist in the background.
-We obtain more target information even from the background and simultaneously utilize background information to avoid segmenting wrong objects.
+The base learner was trained using objects in the background and a meta learner was trained with the foreground object.
+These two learners were integrated to predict segmentation accurately.
+However, they assumed that the background lacks meaningful target information.
+Therefore, they missed target information that might exist in the background.
+We obtain even more target information from the background and simultaneously utilize background information to avoid segmenting wrong objects.

 \textbf{Cross attention:} Both CyCTR~\cite{zhang2021fewshot} and DCAMA~\cite{DCAMA} utilize the transformer architecture to achieve cross-attention between the support and query features.
 This cross-attention allows the identification of target information beyond the mask area.
 Despite this, both methods rely on an unmasked support image to extract target information, leading to the loss of delineated detailed target information.
 On the contrary, MSI proposes to directly provide the model with features from the masked support image and the full support image, thereby introducing a strong inductive bias that ultimately leads to better performance.
 MSI computes the cosine similarity between these two complementary sets of features and concatenates them.
 Therefore, MSI can retain detailed target information.
 It is more intuitive and simpler and can be plugged seamlessly into various FSS baselines, as validated in our experiments.